okafoa/odin-recipes/README.md

 Creating an html regarding recipes!
+(First project)

-I will implement <ul>, <ol>, <dl>, images, and include a relative and an absolute link.
+I will implement lists and images of recipes on this webpage.
+I will also include a relative and an absolute link.